"The Way" is how Jesus referred to Himself, "I am the way, the truth, and the life. No one comes to the Father except through me" (John 14:6 ESV).

 Being a follower of The Way was a matter of both belief AND practice.
 Correct belief AND right living separate just believers IN Jesus from being receivers OF Jesus.
 Belief and living are a seamless whole in Biblical spirituality.
 It was because they believed God was fulfilling His promise of a new Exodus through the person and work of Jesus that they lived this new journey lifestyle.

 Early Christians were called followers of "The Way" because of HOW they lived and, more precisely, because of WHO they followed.
 The Way is not simply a set of behaviors but a person.
 It is the way of Jesus – how He lived, what He demonstrated, and what He taught.
 It is only by trusting in and following the one who IS the Way that a person enters into life everlasting and begins an eternal journey of intimacy with the Creator God of all things.
+To be a follower of "the Way" means understanding yourself to be the beneficiary of God's great new act of redemption through the Anointed One, Jesus.
+Thomas A. Kempis wrote in the book "Imitation of Christ," "If we wish to be enlightened and free from all blindness of heart, let our chief effort, therefore, be to study the life of Jesus Christ."

-The earliest converts to The Way were people from all social classes, ethnicities, gender, and political leanings.
+The earliest converts to The Way were people from all social classes, ethnicities, genders, and political leanings.
 They were not called Christians because they were pious people who lived morally superior lives with a condescending attitude toward their fellow human beings.
 They were called Christians (Christ-like ones) because they imitated their leader, Jesus Christ.
 Their humility, compassion, concern, love, and treatment of all people as equals found a receptive audience among the weak, poor, and oppressed.

 There are too many in the (c)hurch who are IN The Way because they lack the love and compassion of Jesus and don't emulate His humility as their way of Life.
-Being ON The Way is a lifestyle of love and compassion energized by the love and merciful goodness shown to us by Jesus.
+Being ON The Way is a lifestyle of love, mercy, and compassion energized by the love and merciful goodness shown to us by Jesus.

 The early church was filled with those who had a passionate love for Jesus.
 Their trust in Jesus meant everything to them, and often it cost them everything.
 Jesus said,

 "I am the way, and the truth, and the life.
-No one comes to the Father except through me" John 14:6 ESV).
+No one comes to the Father except through me."
+(John 14:6 ESV)

-Jesus was saying that the way He taught, the way He lived and demonstrated it before them, is THE way!
+He was saying that the way He taught, the way He lived and demonstrated it before them, is THE way!
 This is the "truth" of how God originally intended for us to live, leading to "life" abundant, life in its fullness for ourselves and the world.
 The way to know God entirely is to follow in Jesus' footsteps.

 THE WAY OF THE CROSS

-Living the "way" of Jesus means living the way of the Cross, dying daily to self, and living a life of kindness, mercy, forgiveness, compassion, humility and selflessness with great joy and thanksgiving.
+Living the "way" of Jesus means living the way of the Cross, dying daily to self, and living a life of kindness, mercy, forgiveness, compassion, humility, and selflessness with great joy and thanksgiving.

 We are people of The Way and children of the Resurrection.
-We love first "because God first loved us" (1 John 4:19).
+We love first "because God first loved us" (1 John 4:19 NIV).
 Our ministry is to proclaim a message of great hope to the world by showing the gifts of grace, mercy, forgiveness, reconciliation, and rebirth.
 The Way of the Cross is a path of love.

 Walking the Way of the Cross means honoring Jesus' sacrifice by living the life He modeled for us – walking the way of love.
-Our fundamental role is to be God's love in the world and help restore and reconcile people to unity with God (See 2 Cor 5:18).
+Our fundamental role is to be God's love in the world and help restore and reconcile people to unity with God (See 2 Corinthians 5:18).
 We have both a responsibility and an opportunity to model a different way of living when our world desperately needs loving models.

 One of the primary reasons people stop going to church is because they are tired of the harsh judgments and the hypocrisy that have become emblematic of Christianity in America.
 As agents of God's love and grace, we can counter this negative bias by creating loving and welcoming communities of healing and wholeness.